-Total numbers of striped dolphins off the U.S. or Canadian Atlantic coast are unknown, although several estimates from selected regions are available for select time periods.
+Several abundance estimates from selected regions are available for striped dolphins for select time periods.
 Sightings are almost exclusively in the continental shelf edge and continental slope areas west of Georges Bank (Figure 1).
-The best abundance estimate for striped dolphins is the result of the 2011 survey-46,882 (CV=0.33).
+The best abundance estimate for striped dolphins is the sum of the 2011 survey estimates-54,807 (CV=0.3).